7 revealing takeaways about Quibi, which is finally here (and is fine)

 Quibi is not an easy service to review out of the gate.

-Like other recently-arrived streaming video offerings (Disney+, Apple TV+) the much-hyped service’s day-one catalog feels incomplete, and any judgment of what is available will inevitably be skewed by an extraordinary amount of pre-launch hype.
+Like other recently arrived streaming video offerings (Disney Plus, Apple TV Plus) the much-hyped service’s day-one catalog feels incomplete, and any judgment of what is available will inevitably be skewed by an extraordinary amount of prelaunch hype.
 Meanwhile, the core Quibi proposition—that you’ll watch short-form videos on your phone to fill idle time while out and about—has been wiped away, at least temporarily, as we shelter at home from the coronavirus.

-So after spending a couple of days with a pre-release version of Quibi, ingesting its “quick bites” of scripted shows, reality programming, and news, the best I can muster is that it’s fine.
+So after spending a couple of days with a prerelease version of Quibi, ingesting its “quick bites” of scripted shows, reality programming, and news, the best I can muster is that it’s fine.
 I cannot say with certainty whether the venture, founded by Hollywood mogul Jeffrey Katzenberg and Silicon Valley titan Meg Whitman, will make good on its $1.75 billion in venture funding, nor can I declare whether the service is worth a $5 per month subscription (or $8 per month without ads).
 Those verdicts will have to wait until Quibi has more time to grow and its initial 90-day free trial period ends.

 I can, however, use my brief time with Quibi to provide an assortment of other thoughts about the service, in no particular order: